 It’s Earth Day (Again) – What Does it Mean?

-Across Alcumus, our people have also been promising to do One Small Thing – a programme of hundreds of individual pledges to change their behaviours or actions to improve their impacts on the environment, on communities or on the economy.
+Across Alcumus, our people have also been promising to do One Small Thing – a program of hundreds of individual pledges to change their behaviors or actions to improve their impacts on the environment, on communities or on the economy.
 We match each of those pledges with a tree-planting too – for double-benefit – and to continue building both biodiversity and carbon capture across the planet.